 However, several things in your company can also make your workers leave their jobs.
 Obviously, you can control them.

-Why Good Employees Leave Your Company?
+Why Do Good Employees Leave Your Company?
 The Main Reasons:

 Below are 6 reasons why good employees leave your company.